Tuesday, August 9, 2022

 Olivia Newton-John (1948-2022)

 Dearest moviegoers, I have sad news.
 Australian singer/actress Olivia Newton-John passed away on August 8th, 2022.
 She was 73.
-She was best known for her songs and star-making role as Sandy in the 1978 popular film musical "Grease", which launched her stardom.
+She was best known for her songs and star-making role as Sandy in the 1978 popular film musical "Grease".

 Outside of her prolific career as a musician, Olivia was also an actress.
 Particularly in "Grease", where she was groundbreaking in her co-starring role with John Travolta.
 Though she had little acting experience (and during filming, she turned 29), Newton-John was perfect as the sweet-natured Australian transfer student Sandy, who is head over heels for Travolta's alpha greaser Danny at a high school in Southern California in the 1950s.
 The two actors had remarkable onscreen chemistry as mismatched lovers who undergo makeovers in the final act to win each others' hearts.
 Instead of wearing her frilly dresses, she ditches them for heels, leather, spandex and a cigarette.
 Olivia had sang on three of the film's biggest hits, such as the duets "Summer Nights" and "You're the One That I Want" with Travolta and her swoony solo ballad, "Hopelessly Devoted to You".
 The movie was a top-grosser and became an enduring pop-cultural phenomenon, which inspired repeat viewings by legions of fans.